 - Proper installation, servicing and replacement techniques

-Our hands-on approach to teaching allows you to develop the skills you need for an HVACR career.
+Our hands-on approach to teaching students in our heating and cooling program allows them to develop the skills you need for an HVACR career.

 Courses* taken by our Heating, Ventilation, Air Conditioning and Refrigeration Technology students include: